treste91/Great-Place-to-Work-Lists/docs/frontend/yearly_list.rst

 The content of the yearly list view page is structured as follows:

-* Banner.
+* **Banner**.
 The basic information of the yearly list are presented alongside the logo and banner images.

-* Company participations.
+* **Company participations**.
 The companies that participated in the current yearly list are presented according to their rank.

-* Extra links.
+* **Extra links**.
 Some usefull links are included in this view in order to improve the users' experience.

 Banner
 ^^^^^^